dojo/grunt-dojo2/README.md

 **note:**

-1. Task runs the `dist` pipelines as a prequisite.
+1. Task runs the `dist` pipelines as a prerequisite.
 2. Requires being logged into NPM unless using the `dry-run` options

 #####Options